Welcome to the Foundation Base.

 We base our learning around a topic, and we change our topic every 3 weeks.
 You can find details of what we will be learning in each topic on our medium term plans - click here to find out more!

-Our focus for home learning for this half term is reading, reading and more reading!
+Our focus for home learning for this term is reading, reading and more reading!
 Please share books at home with your child.
 Reading workshops will be taking place this half term, and your child's reading book will be given out.
 When you receive the book please read with your child at least 3 times a week.

 Help your child to practise holding their pencil correctly.